Kushmitha/Distributed-Search-Engine/README.md

 • Provided support for geo-specific searches, text to speech synthesis and integrated with Twitter and eBay APIs.

-Note : Please reach out to me for the source code.
+Note : Due to Penn's academic policies, I am not allowed to upload the source code.
+Please reach out to if you would like to have a look at it.